laberning/openrowingmonitor/docs/physics_openrowingmonitor.md

 ## Measurements during the recovery phase

-Although not the first phase in a cycle, it is an important phase as it deducts specific information about the flywheel properties [[1]](#1).
-During the recovery-phase, we can *measure* the number of impulses and the length of each impulse.
-Some things we can easily *estimate* with a decent accuracy based on the data at the end of the recovery phase:

-* The length of time between the start and end of the recovery phase

-* The angular displacement between the start and end of the recovery phase

-* The angular velocity at the beginning and end of the recovery phase

-In [[1]](#1) and [[2]](#2), it is described that power on a Concept 2 is determined through (formula 9.4):

-> P= 4.31 \* u<sup>2.75</sup>

 By applying [[1]](#1) formula 9.4 to calculate the linear speed, we obtain the following formula, replacing [[1]](#1)'s formula 9.2:

 > u=((k \* &omega;<sup>0.25</sup>) / 4.31)<sup>1/2.75</sup> &omega;